Kentucky’s Finest Rifle from its Western Barrens Region ©

 Summary: The Harmon West rifle from Christian County, Kentucky, is the most heavily decorated Barrens School rifle known.
 It far surpasses the work of twin brother William West of the same county, as well as the work of the many other mid-century gunsmiths working across Kentucky’s large Barrens School.
 The large engraved patchbox is exceptional and to-date the only known full patchbox on a Barrens School rifle.
 In addition, the seven coin-silver inlays, several with good quality engraving, are another rare feature.
 The gun stands alone as the finest example of a Barrens School rifle yet discovered.

-POST SCRIPT: Shown below is a typical Barrens School rifle by William West with good stock architecture but lacking embellishments.
+POST SCRIPT: Shown below is a typical Barrens School rifle by William West, twin brother of Harmon West, with good stock architecture but lacking embellishments.

 William West Rifle: A half-stocked rifle by Harmon West’s twin brother, William West, is shown in Figures No. 8, 9 & 10.
 It is representative of most Barrens School rifles with its attractive stocking but lack of enhancements such as a capbox, inlay work or molding lines.
 His barrel signature in Figure No.11 is engraved in script, suggesting the rifle is earlier than the fine Harmon West rifle.
 It also has a front action lock and less drop in the butt that support an earlier date, perhaps 1840-1845.
 However, both guns use the same cast nose cap with front end tapered inward, forestock extended four to six inches past the rear ramrod pipe, rear sight set a couple inches behind the rear ramrod pipe, and a simple lock bolt washer.